 Nolah and GhostBed are both popular online sellers of all-foam mattresses.
 While the pair’s mattresses at first appear similar in construction, they’re actually pretty different in terms of how they feel to sleepers.
-In this post, I will go over the similarities and differences between the Nolah mattress and GhostBed’s flagship mattress (as opposed to its new “luxe” option) to help you decide which one is better for you.
+In this mattress comparison, I will go over the similarities and differences between the Nolah mattress and GhostBed’s flagship mattress (as opposed to its new “luxe” option) to help consumers decide which one is better for them.

 - Both have a dense foam base layer.

-- Nolah is softer, so you sink into it more.
+- Nolah is softer, so sleepers will sink into it more.

-- GhostBed is firmer and has less give, so you sink into it less.
+- GhostBed is firmer and has less give, so sleepers will sink into it less.

 - GhostBed is more bouncy and elastic, and springs back into shape more quickly after pressure is applied.